A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Acknowledgements

 \section{Acknowledgements}

-This work was funded by the International Justice Mission's Centre to End the Online Sexual Exploitation of Children.
-This work was supported by a University of Nottingham Research Fellowship (2021-2023) and a UKRI Future Leaders Fellowship [MR/X034992/1].
+This work was funded by the International Justice Mission's Centre to End the Online Sexual Exploitation of Children and supported by a University of Nottingham Research Fellowship (2021-2023) and a UKRI Future Leaders Fellowship [MR/X034992/1].